|Tom and I with our friend Sheila, a Vancouver reader and resident.|

-Thank you, Sheila, for taking the time and effort to come see us, to share your thoughts, your vast travel stories, your warm demeanor, and kindness.
-You'll always hold a special place in our hearts.
+Thank you, Sheila, for taking the time and effort to come to see us, to share your thoughts, your vast travel stories, your warm demeanor, and your kindness.
+You’ll always hold a special place in our hearts.

 May all of our readers find themselves in the company of someone as delightful as Sheila!

 Photo from one year ago today, May 16, 2016:

 This appeared to be a Balinese boat, called Madurai, one of many designs that we spotted in the fishing harbor in Negara, which is quite a sight to see.
 For more beautifully decorated boats in the harbor, please click here.